luan-2rq/GoogleMapsUITests/README.md

 ## CI(Github Actions)

 The project uses GitHub Actions for Continuous Integration (CI).
 This allows for ensuring that tests are working as expected whenever a change is made.
 The configuration for GitHub Actions is found in the `.github/workflows` directory of the project.
 The CI pipeline includes steps for setting up the environment, installing dependencies, and running the tests.
-This ensures that the test suite is always in a functional and stable state.